Shoulder Pain in Senior Project Managers from Desk and Client Work

 • You want to explore non-surgical treatment options.

-8. Goals of Knee Arthritis Treatment
+8. Goals of Shoulder Arthritis Management for Senior Project Managers

-• Restore mobility and strength.
+• Maintain mobility and work efficiency.

 • Avoid or delay surgery whenever possible.